Regé-Jean Page and Phoebe Dynevor walking arm-in-arm in Bridgerton (2020)

 Surely, no one is surprised to see Bridgerton dominate both charts for series and Bird Box come in at or near the top of movies, nor to see Stranger Things pop up, but there are some things worth noting—first off, that Netflix’s 2-minute rule is apparently how things like Emily in Paris get made and haunt our online lives indefinitely.

-However, I guess it’s not all bad when the “minutes watched” favors The Kissing Booth 2 and 13 Reasons Why, which we would definitely trade for any number of other shows Netflix has canceled.
-Still, it’s nice to see Money Heist show up twice in total minutes, as well as the extra boost for Stranger Things and just a general feeling of more fan favorites than things like, say, Tiger King—to be expected when we’re talking a metric more suited to dedicated watching.
+However, I guess it’s not all bad when using “minutes watched” would favor The Kissing Booth 2 and 13 Reasons Why, which we would definitely trade in to save any number of better shows Netflix has canceled.
+Still, it’s nice to see Money Heist show up twice in total minutes, as well as the extra boost for Stranger Things and just a general feeling of more fan favorites than things like, say, Tiger King—to be expected when we’re talking about a metric more suited to dedicated watching.

 If there’s anything that’s a bit disappointing about the data, it’s the predictability.
 Spenser Confidential is the only one that really leaves me scratching my head.
 A top 10 list is fine, but we could have guessed most of it.
 A top 25 or 50 ranking would be a lot more interesting, but it seems Netflix isn’t quite ready to give us that much insight just yet.